SHOP4CF/shakeitUI/README.md

     };
     ```

 5. Navigate to ```extras/docker``` directory and copy the Dockerfile into the root.
-Then replace the whole RUN statement on line 69-86 by the following COPY statement:
+Then replace the whole RUN statement on line 69-86 with the following COPY statement:
     ```DockerFile
     COPY . /opt/fiware-idm
     ```

 6. Navigate to ```extras/docker``` directory and copy the docker-compose.yml file into the root.
 Remove the mailer (line 27-29 and 61-74) and add the following two lines under enviroment for the keyrock service.
+After this keyrock is ready.
     ```docker-compose
           - IDM_HTTPS_ENABLED=true
           - IDM_HTTPS_PORT=443
     ```

-7. Now that KeyRock is ready clone this repository.
+7. Lastly clone this repository.
    ```sh
    git clone https://github.com/SHOP4CF/shakeitUI.git
    ```